 4. Make Sure Your Roof is Properly Ventilated

-Proper roof ventilation is essential to the health of your roof and your home.
+Proper roof ventilation is essential to the health of your roof and your home; it can also help protect your home from water damage.
 Poor ventilation can lead to energy loss, leaks and water damage, and more.
 Check the interior of your home to make sure there is proper insulation and that there are no signs of roof leaks, moisture, or other issues.

 More signs you don’t have proper roof ventilation are ice dams during the winter.
 These are usually caused by an overly warm attic, which can usually be attributed to poor or inadequate roof ventilation.
 Ice dams can be damaging to your roof as they build up, but proper roof ventilation can help prevent them.

 Regularly monitor your roof for issues.
 Check for signs of damaged or missing shingles, flashing, fasteners, etc., especially after any big storms have come through your area.
 Also, keep an eye out for streaking on shingles that are regularly in the shade.